AdrijaDastidar/Texto-React/README.md

 Contributions are welcome!
 If you have any suggestions, feature requests, or find any issues, please create a GitHub issue or submit a pull request.

----

-**Note:**
-Routing codes have been commented out in the source code due to GitHub Pages not supporting normal BrowserRouter.
-Using BrowserRouter can result in a 404 error when accessing routes directly.